-Resources below offer ideas and guidance on ways to improve accessibility of a business, place, or activity.
+Resources below offer ideas and guidance on ways to improve accessibility for businesses or places.

-Generally, when you start thinking about improving access, consider these four priorities:
+Generally, to improve access, address these four priorities:

 Remember, your business or activity is almost certainly a "public accommodation" under the Americans with Disabilities Act (ADA).
-(Lodgings renting five rooms or less and with the owner living onsite are not public accommodations under ADA.)
 Public accommodations are "businesses, including private entities, that are open to the public or that provide goods or services to the public."
+(Lodgings that rent five rooms or less and with the owner living onsite are not public accommodations under ADA.)
 ADA regulations list 12 categories of public accommodations, and these include places like lodgings, restaurants, movie theaters, schools, day care centers, recreation facilities, museums, galleries, and public gathering places.
 ADA rules for public accommodations are covered in Title III of the ADA; here's a handy checklist of those regulations: https://adachecklist.org/about.html#what.
 By March 15, 2012, public accommodations should have removed architectural barriers if doing so was "readily achievable."
 Both a landlord owning a place of public accommodation and his or her tenants who operate businesses there are subject to Title III requirements.
-Get easy-to-understand guidance about Title III requirements and other topics in ADA Update: A Primer for Small Businesses.
-The url for that primer is: www.ada.gov/regs2010/smallbusiness/smallbusprimer2010.htm.

 Accessibility checklists from the Northwest ADA Center: http://nwadacenter.org/toolkit/accessibility-checklists#